Brinckerhoff, New York

 Brinckerhoff is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
 The population was 2,900 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Brinckerhoff is in the northeastern corner of the town of Fishkill, northeast of the village of Fishkill.

 Geography

 Brinckerhoff is located in southwestern Dutchess County at 41°33′1″N 73°52′10″W (41.550393, -73.869501).
 Most of the community is in the northeastern section of the town of Fishkill, but a small part extends north into the southeastern corner of the town of Wappinger.

 According to the United States Census Bureau, the CDP has a total area of 2.9 km2, of which 0.01 sqkm, or 0.47%, is water.